 Daylight Savings Time begins Sunday, March 12, 2017.
 As you prepare to set your clocks ahead one hour, remember to check the batteries in your carbon monoxide (CO) detector.
 If you don’t have a battery-powered or battery back-up CO alarm, now is a great time to buy one.
 About 400 people die each year in the United States from unintentional, non-fire related CO poisoning.
+Visit your nearest Statcare Urgent Care if you have had carbon monoxide exposure.

 Carbon monoxide is formed when organic compounds burn.
 The most common sources are motor vehicle exhaust, smoke from fires, engine fumes, and nonelectric heaters.
 CO from these sources can build up in enclosed or partially enclosed spaces.
 People and animals in these spaces can be poisoned and can die from breathing CO.

 Symptoms of CO poisoning include headache, nausea, fatigue, dizziness, vomiting, chest pain and confusion.
+Therefore, if you have these symptoms, visit urgent care at once.

 CO poisoning is entirely preventable.
 You can protect yourself and your family by acting wisely in case of a power outage and learning the symptoms of CO poisoning.